Inboxes

 - In the prompt, enter the inbox name and select the parent directory.

-- Next, select the inbox type to Inbox with URL.
+- Next, select the inbox type to URL.

 - Enter the inbox expiration date and capacity.